deepthisree1/Akosha/README.md

 # Other approach for word prediction:

 As the whole corpus is talking about one singular subject We can filter NNP ‘s and identify what are the most common adjectives, verbs and adverbs that’s likely to occur given NNP’S based on the conditional probabilities.Tokenizing the data and applying POS tagging on each of the token.
 Considering each line and their tags as the basis of training to predict the next possible tag that is most likely to occur and filling the word of corresponding tag (predicted) which has got highest occurrence with the respective NNP present in the test data.

+# output
+Output to some of the test data :

+1.I thought American Sniper didn't come out
+ output:  “of the”

+2,Bradley Cooper is Chris Kyle in #American Sniper Bradley Cooper is Chris
+output: kyle author

+3.Watch Bradley Cooper in the new trailer for Clint Eastwood's "Watch Bradley Cooper in the new trailer for Clint "
+output : eastwoods bythebook

+4.AmericanSniper broke box office records this weekend “AmericanSniper broke box
+output : office american